Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Background

+On the labor-demand side, businesses must first undergo a screening and verification process before being allowed to post jobs.
+Once registered, they can easily create postings through a user-friendly interface by specifying job details such as tasks, wages, and shift times.
+The platform makes these listings immediately visible to workers and facilitates the matching and contracting process.

+\paragraph{Labor Supply} On the labor-supply side, the primary users of the platform are individuals seeking flexible, task-based employment rather than long-term positions, while establishments use the platform to seek short-term workers.
+Workers can register on the platform for free and immediately gain access to job offers from various companies, with the platform streamlining the process of matching workers with available shifts across industries such as food, retail, and logistics, without the need for a traditional hiring process such as formal applications, interviews, or long-term employment contracts.

 Certain qualifications (nurses, caregivers, childcare workers, etc.) are required for some jobs, but these jobs are a minority of the total, and most are jobs that any worker can do.
 Workers in this market can apply for jobs and perform their duties without having any special human capital.
-Therefore, we treat this labor market as a labor market requiring minimal skills.
+Therefore, we treat this labor market as one requiring minimal skills.

+\paragraph{Platform Objective} The platform's objective is to maximize revenue from successful matches between workers and businesses.
+Unlike digital platforms that rely on advertising, registration fees, or subscriptions, Timee does not charge either side for access.
+Instead, it collects a 30\% commission on each contracted payment between a business and a worker.
+Payments are remitted only when the worker actually completes the shift, so platform revenue is tied to realized matches rather than postings alone.
+This design aligns the platform's incentives with the volume of completed matches.
+This arrangement benefits both companies and workers by offering flexible, short-term employment opportunities while avoiding the formalities and commitments of long-term contracts.

+At the same time, the platform allows workers to take repeated jobs from the same establishment, and businesses may extend longer-term employment offers if they wish.
+In this sense, the platform does not preclude transitions into regular part-time employment and can serve as a trial channel through which businesses and workers explore longer-term arrangements.
+Its simplicity and immediacy are especially attractive to workers seeking to fit employment around their schedules.